 For more information and services on topics covered by Extension publications, contact the listed author or your county Extension agent.
-For help navigating the publications database, contact the managing editor for UGA Extension publications.
+For help navigating the publications database, contact Sue Smith, the editor for UGA Extension publications, at email@example.com.

 Faculty may access the publication submission form and author guidelines through the Intranet.

 Types of Publications

 An official numbered publication is one that has been peer reviewed, has enough substance to stand on its own (even if it is part of a series) and is intended to be distributed directly to the public, or in the case of Agent Resources, for use by county agents.
 New publications are numbered with the following prefixes: B (for Bulletins), C (for Circulars), AR (for Agent Resources), AP (for Annual Publications), and TP (for Temporary Publications).
 Bulletins, Circulars, and Agent Resources must be reviewed by both internal and external reviewers before receiving a publication number.
 Annual Publications and Temporary Publications must undergo an internal review before receiving a publication number.
 Depending on the department or unit, the process of acquiring reviews varies.
 Learn more about peer review requirements.